quentinhardy/odat/README.md

 ODAT is compatible with __Linux__ only.

-__Standalone versions__ exist in order to don't have need to install dependencies and slqplus (see [https://github.com/quentinhardy/odat/releases/](https://github.com/quentinhardy/odat/releases/)).
+__Standalone version__ exists in order to don't have need to install dependencies (see [https://github.com/quentinhardy/odat/releases/](https://github.com/quentinhardy/odat/releases/)).
 The ODAT standalone has been generated thanks to *pyinstaller*.

 If you want to have the __development version__ installed on your computer, these following tools and dependencies are needed:
-* Langage: Python 2.7
+* Langage: Python 3
 * Oracle dependancies:
   * Instant Oracle basic
   * Instant Oracle sdk